The Adventurer (1928 film)

-The Adventurer is a 1928 American silent adventure film directed by Viktor Tourjansky and an uncredited W.S.
+The Adventurer is a lost 1928 American silent adventure film directed by Viktor Tourjansky and an uncredited W.S.
 Van Dyke with a screenplay written by Ruth Cummings and Jack Cunningham.
 The film stars Tim McCoy, Dorothy Sebastian, Charles Delaney, George Cowl and Michael Visaroff.
 The film was released on July 14, 1928, by Metro-Goldwyn-Mayer.

 Plot

 Mining engineer Jim McClellan is in love with Dolores de Silva, the daughter of the deposed president of a South American country.
 McClellan tries to help de Silva regain power but finds himself involved in a series of dangerous adventures that even lead him to a firing squad.
 Eventually, the revolutionaries are defeated and the president returns to the government while McClellan finally wins the girl he loves.